beviu/m2-internship/report.typ

 a model of the current page fault handling and then use it to approximate what would be the execution time of a page fault with the modifications.

+== Kernel page fault handling

-We start by evaluating the cost of a minor page fault on Linux without any modification.
+We start by measuring the cost of a minor page fault on Linux without any modification.
 A _minor page fault_ occurs when the physical page is directly ready to be mapped by the operating system, as opposed to a _major page fault_ where there is work to do before the fault can be resolved (e.g. read a physical